 The Rollei 6008 Integral is an SLR for the medium format, available with 6x6cm or 4.5x6cm frame.
 The 6008 is part of the successful 6000 series which launched in the mid 80’s.
 There was the SLX, 6006, 6002, 6003,(a cheaper 6008) The 6000-series introduced major electronic features such as multiple light metering modes in body, making it light years ahead of my 503 Hassy.
 Which had just had a shutter failure.
 So when I brought it in to be fixed, this was sitting in a display, so I said “what the hey!’

 Also had TTL auto flash metering, programmed exposure control, auto bracketing, the build-in roller dark slide, and eventually autofocus.
-Altough mine was manual focus.
+Although mine was manual focus.
 The Rolleiflex 6000 series blew away the others at that time , namely Hasselblad and Mamiya.
-Digital backs were also available later.
-The lenses contain fast linear motor driven leaf shutter (max. speeds 1/500 or 1/1000 sec.) and motor drive.
-Almost like a medium format F4s/F5.
+Weirdly, they never caught on in a big way.
+Probably because they were a bit too automated, and most photographers were uncomfortable depending on the rechargeable batteries they required.
+Image wise, the Zeiss lenses were identical to Hasselblad in every sense.
+So, the images were identical,…square format and all.
+Of course, eventually even Hassy’s had batteries, as do all digital cameras.
+For the 6000 series, digital backs were also available later.
+The lenses contain a fast linear motor driven leaf shutter (max. speeds 1/500 or 1/1000 sec.) and motor drive.
+Almost like a medium format Nikon F4s/F5.

 All the 6000s are Awesome